-Grožnjan is located on a hill 289 meters above sea level.
-The town offers a view of the river Mirna valley, Motovun, and Učka Mountain.
+Grožnjan is a medieval hilltop town in Istria, located on a 289 meters high hill, offering a view of the river Mirna Valley, Motovun, and Učka Mountain.

-What to do in Grožnjan?
+Things to do in Grožnjan

 1. Roam through the artistic streets of Grožnjan

-- the main town gate
+- The main town gate

 - Renaissance loggia